Alzubair98/To-Do-List/README.md

 # description

-this is a simple and powerfull project for to do list
+this is a project in the second week of the second module in microverse. its a useful to do list that save tasks for you

 ## Built With